Fliplet/fliplet-cli/docs/API/fliplet-media.md

 Note: this feature is currently in beta and does require apps with [version 3.9.6 or newer](https://developers.fliplet.com/Native-framework-changelog.html#version-396-april-30-2019) in order to work.

+As per most or Fliplet JS APIs, all the following methods **return a promise**.
+There is experimental support on Chrome (for webapps) and full support is only available on native platforms (iOS and Android).

 ### Get the list of files downloaded on the device, including files being downloaded

 ```js